omab/django-social-auth/doc/installing.rst

 - OAuth_ support depends on python-oauth2_

-- Twitter and Facebook support demands an application registration on their corresponding sites.
+- Several backends demands application registration on their corresponding sites.

 ----------